vsouza/awesome-ios/README.md

 * [OEANotification](https://github.com/OEA/OEANotification) - In-app customizable notification views on top of screen for iOS which is written in Swift 2.1.
 * [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert) - Extremely simple UIAlertView alternative.
 * [TKSwarmAlert](https://github.com/entotsu/TKSwarmAlert) - Animated alert library like Swarm app.
-* [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
-It has three different views inside
 * [SimpleAlert](https://github.com/KyoheiG3/SimpleAlert) - Customizable simple Alert and simple ActionSheet for Swift
 * [Hokusai](https://github.com/ytakzk/Hokusai) - A Swift library to provide a bouncy action sheet
 * [SwiftNotice](https://github.com/johnlui/SwiftNotice) - SwiftNotice is a GUI library for displaying various popups (HUD) written in pure Swift, fits any scrollview.